 Our new tool, Manage Your Collections, enables any archive to upload catalogues of their collections to Discovery using a simple MS Excel template.
-We understand that not everyone using Manage Your Collections will have catalogued before; we hope that the information given here will introduce the basics of archival cataloguing, including some real-world examples of the work involved in cataloguing an archive.
+We understand that not everyone using Manage Your Collections will have catalogued before and the information given here will introduce the basics of archival cataloguing, including some real-world examples of the work involved in cataloguing an archive.
 We have also included pointers to existing guidance.

 Introduction to archival cataloguing